 gravity gradient;

-uncontrolled.
+Uncontrolled.

 Because of this wide domain of configuration it is convenient to use a single representation to describe the status of the attitude (see reference [17] for a survey of attitude representations).
-This mathematical representation of a rigid body is called a ‘quaternion’.
+This mathematical representation of a rigid body’s attitude is called a ‘quaternion’.
 As it is non-ambiguous and singularity free, it is the most convenient for attitude kinematics, and can be used for every attitude stabilization mode.
-Quaternions unambiguously define the attitude; however, because in some cases attitude cannot be completely determined, or complete attitude determination is not required, attitude may not unambiguously define a quaternion.
+Quaternions unambiguously define the attitude; however, because in some cases where attitude cannot be completely determined, or complete attitude determination is not required, attitude may not unambiguously define a quaternion.

 The attitude elements needed at a given time are as follows:

-time of application;
+given time;

 quaternion at this time;